rebaz94/macro_kit/doc/compute_macro.md

 1. **Extraction**: The analyzer extracts the compute body source text from the AST along with any `encode`, `decode`, and `deps` arguments
-2. **Hashing**: A hash is computed from the body plus dependencies (or the whole file when `deps` is omitted)
+2. **Hashing**: A hash is computed from the body plus dependencies—identifier source text and the content hash of any file deps (or the whole file when `deps` is omitted)
 3. **Cache Check**: If the hash matches the stored hash in `.g.dart`, the cached value is reused
 4. **Temp File**: Otherwise the source file is copied to a temp file in the same directory with a generated `main()` entrypoint appended
-5. **Execution**: The temp file runs in an isolate or subprocess, calling each compute body
+5. **Execution**: The temp file runs in an isolate or subprocess—with the working directory set to the project root—calling each compute body
 6. **Serialization**: Results are transported back and serialized into Dart literals
 7. **Generation**: The `.g.dart` file is written with the hash constant followed by the generated variable declaration